camunda/camunda-docs-static/optimize/content/technical-guide/import/import-overview.md

     name: "Import Overview"
     identifier: "migration-guide-patch"
     parent: "import-guide"
-    pre: "Shows how the import works in general and an example of the import performance."
+    pre: "Shows how the import generally works and an example of  import performance."

 ---